Ticket in. Shipped code out.

 How does it decide what's low-risk?

-Three signals: the card-generator’s risk tier (green / amber / red, set when the ticket is authored), your forbidden-glob list, and an LLM evaluator grade against the acceptance criteria.
-All three have to agree on "green" for auto-merge.
+Three signals: the A-F evaluator grade against the acceptance criteria, the risk tier (green / amber / red), and your forbidden-glob list.
+The grade must be high, the risk tier must be green, and protected paths must stay untouched for auto-merge.
 Defaults are conservative — you can loosen, never tighten past your own ceiling.

 What happens to tickets that depended on a merged one?